corelan/pyencfsgui/README.md

 Kali Linux already has most dependencies installed.
 If you're using a different distro, you may have to install some utilities as needed.
 (If you're using xfce as Desktop Manager, you may want to install & run something like `plank` to see application icons at the bottom of your screen)

-## Note April 16 2021 - encfs/gocryptfs issues
+## Note April 16 2021 - encfs/gocryptfs brew recipe issues

 It appears that the brew recipes for encfs and gocryptfs are currently disabled